Frequently Asked Questions

 3.

-Do we need to have a marriage licence before we can book a wedding date
+Do we need to have a marriage license before we can book a wedding date

 No,

-you do not need to have a marriage licence to schedule a date with Civil
+you do not need to have a marriage license to schedule a date with Creative

 Marriage Celebrations.
-However, you must have a valid marriage licence
+However, you must have a valid marriage license

 with you on the day of your wedding ceremony, otherwise the marriage cannot take